karthikbadam/TimeFork/README.md

 ## Evaluation: User Study

-For implementations, data, and training files specific to our user study, take a look into the [**"user-study" branch**](https://github.com/karthikbadam/TimeFork/tree/user-study).
+For implementations, data, and training files specific to our user study, take a look into the [**user-study branch**](https://github.com/karthikbadam/TimeFork/tree/user-study).

 ## Build Process